 What You Can Teach

-After becoming certified as a PADI Divemaster you will be authorized to:
+After becoming certified as a SSI Divemaster you will be authorized to:

 - Supervise both training and non-training-related activities by planning, organizing and directing dives